Sign In Forgot Password

 Cantor Barbara Powell

-Barbara Powell, Beth Jacob’s Cantor since July 2007, leads services and teaches music and tefillah to adults as well as in the Religious School.
+Barbara Powell, Beth Jacob’s Cantor since July 2007, leads services and teaches music and t'fillah to adults as well as in the Religious School.
 She coordinates lay service leaders and Torah/Haftarah/Megillah readers with an eye on making the services accessible and participatory.
 Contact her at the above address if you would like to get involved in chanting Torah or Haftarah at Shabbat or holiday services.
 Prior to CBJ, Barbara taught and led services at congregations in Northern California and the East Coast, taught music privately and at San Francisco public schools, and did extensive social service work.
 Her singing career spans many genres, from jazz to liturgical.
 Barbara holds a BA in community studies from the University of California, Santa Cruz, studied in Israel, and grew up on the Peninsula.

 Bill Futornick, Ritual Director

 Bill Futornick has served as a clergy partner at Congregation Beth Jacob since 2002.
 In this role, he is a teacher and mentor to all ages, and especially to the youth of CBJ.
-One of his chief contributions and joys, is to create connections and form relationships with the people of our community.
-To that end, Bill maintains contact with the vast majority of B’nei mitzvah students he has taught, staying in touch through college, and post-college years.
+One of his chief contributions and joys is to create connections and form relationships with the people of our community.
+To that end, Bill maintains contact with the vast majority of B’nai mitzvah students he has taught, staying in touch through college, and post-college years.

-Bill works with each of our B’nei mitzvah students individually as a mentor.
+Bill works with each of our B’nai mitzvah students individually as a mentor.
 He oversees our teen, college, and young adult outreach programs.
-Bill has a love of learning and teaches all ages, from preschool to seniors, including Adult B’nei Mitzvah students and alumni of our Adult B’nei Mitzvah classes.
+Bill has a love of learning and teaches all ages, from preschool to seniors, including Adult B’nai Mitzvah students and alumni of our Adult B’nai Mitzvah classes.
 For him, there’s nothing better than finding new meaning in our texts and helping others connect with the tradition in meaningful ways.
 Bill has led several synagogue groups to Israel and is a passionate supporter of Israel.
 Bill especially loves the humanitarian and research projects that CBJ supports in Israel, including Adi Negev, the Central Arava Medical Center, AICAT, Project Leket, and the Arava Institute, to name a few.

 Bill has been actively involved in the broader Jewish community, serving on the Board of Directors of the Gideon Hausner Jewish Day School, Advisory Committee of the Peninsula Jewish Teen Foundation, and in the American Jewish World Service.